 Secretary of State Response to COVID-19

-Below, you’ll find information about specific services and contact points within each of our public facing divisions of Oregon Secretary of State.
+Below, you’ll find information about services and contact points within each of our public facing divisions of Oregon Secretary of State.
 We will continue to provide service to our customers and partners during this time to the best of our ability.
 However, your patience is appreciated in the event that you experience any service delays.

 The Audits Division is closed to the public.
 Audit staff continue work on audits in progress as planned and are available to assist with the State’s COVID-19 response.